Col de Rousset

 The Col de Rousset is a mountain pass located in the Vercors Regional Natural Park, Drôme, Auvergne-Rhône-Alpes, France, and it is a part of the Vercors Massif and has a height of 1,254 meters, the mountain pass is popular among cyclists and the area around it is popular for winter sports.

 Location

 The mountain pass is situated in the arrondissement of Die and the mountain is 19 km away from the town with the same name.

 The Rousset Pass is one of the few crossing points, with the Col de la Bataille as an allowing access to the South-Vercors.
-It connects precisely Die south to Vassieux-en-Vercors nearby the northwest through a tunnel at 1254 meters and drilled in 1979 and a length of 769 m.
+It connects Die to the south with Vassieux-en-Vercors to the northwest through a tunnel at 1254 meters and drilled in 1979 and a length of 769 m.
 It replaces a previous work from 1866 and parallel to it.
 True neck, the top of the ridge overlooking the tunnel, is for its part to 1367 meters and is within walking distance.
 The hamlet of Rousset to which the collar belongs to the municipality of Saint-Agnan-en-Vercors, in the Drôme department.